roryl/zsx/README.md

 ### Usage Guidelines

-To perform a zx-keep, ZSX needs to move, swap and restore the elements which is a costly operation.
-In conjunction with targeted use of zx-swap, use zx-keep on the elements that are necessary to retain.
+To perform a zx-keep, ZSX needs to move, swap and restore the elements, which can be a costly operation.
+In conjunction with targeted use of zx-swap, use zx-keep on the inner most elements that are necessary to retain.

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | *next section* → [Events](#events)